Paul1nh0/jsh/README.txt

 # I am only open sourcing this for the community benefit.

-# JSF - A JavaScript Fuzzing Harness.
+# JSH - A JavaScript Fuzzing Harness.
 # provided here are examples of usage with domato & dharma,
 # but you can run any generator with this setup.
 # as per my usage this was very stable and fast.